mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ## Project: 6-DoF Robotic Arm
 ---
 The robot arm was a group project with four other students.
-The goal was to create a robotic arm with the goal of making mixed drink to order within a 8 week period.
+Our goal was to build a robotic arm capable of mixing and serving drinks on demand within an eight-week timeframe.
 I was responsible for mechanical design, fabrication, and electronics planning throughout the project.
-Some of my resposibilities included the following:
+Some of my responsibilities included:
-- Estimate load conditions and calculate ideal gearing to ensure motor capability and electronics reliability
+- Estimated load conditions and calculated optimal gearing to ensure motor performance and electronics reliability
-- Model the robotic system in Fusion 360 considering performance requirements, fabrication limitations and material availability
+- Modeled the robotic system in Fusion 360, accounting for performance requirements, fabrication limitations, and material availability
-- Fabricated a 3 DoF robot arm prototype using a CNC mill and various 3D printers
+- Fabricated a 3-DoF robotic arm prototype using a CNC mill and 3D printers

 The work described below is my contribution to the project in detail.

-As of now, the first three degrees of freedom (positioning) are complete, while the remaining three degrees (end-effector for orientation) are still in progress.
+Currently, the first three degrees of freedom (positioning) are complete; the remaining three (end-effector orientation) are still in progress.

 ![The Robot Arm So Far!]({{ '/images/robot-arm.png' | relative_url }}){:.img-fluid}